SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    Try removing the default case.
    What error do you get?

+Switches in Swift support any kind of data, not just integers.
-There must be a switch case for every possible value --- for most types of value, this means you need a default clause.
+Write a switch case for every possible value or use ``default`` to specify what happens if none of the cases match.
 Execution does not "fall through" from one case statement to the next unless you use ``fallthough`` to opt in to that behavior.